Vktorjmx/alx-low_level_programming/README.md

-A README for the More Singly Linled Lists
+A README for my C - More singly linked lists projects